Updated July 2017. RRP have refined the CB-X RR a lot since I used mine. See here

 As expected, the suspension was similarly basic but functional, especially up front.
 It gets the job done but will be overcome by high speeds, heavy loads or rough roads.
 Having said that, I wasn’t so desperate as to look into adjusting the original shock (no tool supplied).

 The Pirelli Scorpion Trail tyres are amazing, wet or dry, and for a small road bike the comfort is as good as you can expect for me at 6′ 1″.
 Sometimes it tingles at higher rpm; sometimes it’s completely smooth (with bar ends removed).
 The mirrors give a great view of my shoulders, like bike mirrors have done in all the decades I’ve been riding.
-The switchgear was intuitive and with a good feel and for its size, the dashboard (right) was among the best I’ve had on a bike: fuel; time; trip; speed and rpm – all I want to know legible at a glance.
+The switchgear was intuitive and with a good feel and for its size, the dashboard (right) was among the best I’ve had on a bike until I got my XSR: fuel level; time; trip; speed and rpm – all I want to know except mpg and temps, legible at a glance.
 As long you keep pressing them, the two-button mode/set combination is also intuitive enough without the humiliation of referring to the manual.

 The bike used no oil (changed with filter @ 6000 miles) or coolant; no bearings have worn out as far as I can tell.
 It starts and ticks-over at a steady 1222.22 rpm, sounding just like it did the day I bought it.
 Not a single Honda thing broke or came loose, unless you count the excess load on the twin fairing mounting bolts on the headstock (right).
 As RRP recommend, fit M8 nylocs here (and the chain adjusters too), even if it means adding a 13mm to your toolset.
 Overall, for what it costs and what it does, as it comes out the crate, the 500 gets a ….

-A Palmer Products windscreen adjustment bracket with the taller Honda screen gives variable height plus three tilt angles, but I can’t say it transformed my ride into a cocoon of still air – I’m on a motorbike after all.
+A Palmer Products windscreen adjustment bracket with the taller Honda screen gives variable height plus three tilt angles, but I can’t say it transformed my ride into a cocoon of still air – I’m out in the wind on a motorbike after all!
 It’s value is as much in keeping the chill and windblast off you, as well as pelting rain – and this it did.
 Due to its leverage, and to spare the fairing-mount bolts, I removed the screen during the tours.